nus-cs2113-AY2122S2/tp/docs/DeveloperGuide.md

 Although the users are warned not to edit the local resource files as this action may corrupt the stored data, resulting in WerkIt unable to load the data properly, there may still be scenarios where the users accidentally edited the files.
-Thus, other than the warning in our [UserGuide](https://ay2122s2-cs2113t-t09-2.github.io/tp/UserGuide.html), we also implemented error handling methods to handle the situation where users edited the files and caused data corruptions.
+Thus, other than the warning in our [User Guide](https://ay2122s2-cs2113t-t09-2.github.io/tp/UserGuide.html), we also implemented error handling methods to handle the situation where users edited the files and caused data corruptions.
 We could have implemented the handling of "corrupted data" in a more hassle-free way by simply clearing all local data.
 However, in order to provide the best possible user experience by minimising the amount of data lost in such situations, we decided to implement the validity checking such that only the affected data are removed while keeping all the non-affected data safely.